Andrew the Apostle: Cyprus

 Cypriot tradition holds that a ship which was transporting Andrew went off course and ran aground.
 Upon coming ashore, Andrew struck the rocks with his staff at which point a spring of healing waters gushed forth.
 Using it, the sight of the ship's captain, who had been blind in one eye, was restored.
-Thereafter, the site became a place of pilgrimage and a fortified monastery, the Apostolos Andreas Monastery, stood there in the 12th century, from which Isaac Comnenus negotiated his surrender to Richard the Lionheart.
+Thereafter, the site became a place of pilgrimage and a fortified monastery, the Apostolos Andreas Monastery, stood there in the 12th century, from which Isaac Comnenus of Cyprus negotiated his surrender to Richard the Lionheart.
 In the 15th century, a small chapel was built close to the shore.
 The main monastery of the current church dates to the 18th century.

 Other pilgrimages are more recent.
 The story is told that in 1895, the son of a Maria Georgiou was kidnapped.
 Seventeen years later, Andrew appeared to her in a dream, telling her to pray for her son's return at the monastery.
 Living in Anatolia, she embarked on the crossing to Cyprus on a very crowded boat.
 As she was telling her story during the journey, one of the passengers, a young Dervish priest, became more and more interested.
-Asking if her son had any distinguishing marks, he stripped off his clothes to reveal the same marks and mother and son were thus reunited.
+Asking if her son had any distinguishing marks, he stripped off his clothes to reveal the same marks, and mother and son were thus reunited.

 Apostolos Andreas Monastery (Απόστολος Ανδρέας) is a monastery dedicated to Saint Andrew situated just south of Cape Apostolos Andreas, which is the north-easternmost point of the island of Cyprus, in Rizokarpaso in the Karpass Peninsula.
 The monastery is an important site to the Cypriot Orthodox Church.
-It was once known as 'the Lourdes of Cyprus', served not by an organized community of monks but by a changing group of volunteer priests and laymen.
+It was once known as "the Lourdes of Cyprus", served not by an organized community of monks but by a changing group of volunteer priests and laymen.
 Both Greek Cypriot and Turkish Cypriot communities consider the monastery a holy place.
 As such, it is visited by many people for votive prayers.